-All forms of ethical misconduct are prohibited at Southwestern, including at Southwestern housing, after-hours on Southwestern property, or at off-campus Southwestern-related activities.
-Any action or occurrence violating this Student Honor Code is equally violative, whether in cyberspace or through any other electronic device or virtual environment.
-Types of misconduct may include, but are not limited to, the following:
+All forms of academic misconduct, including violations of academic integrity, are prohibited at Southwestern, including at Southwestern housing, after-hours on Southwestern property, or at off-campus Southwestern-related activities.
+Any action or occurrence violating this Honor Code is equally violative, whether in cyberspace or through any other electronic device or virtual environment.
+The following non-exhaustive list of inappropriate conduct may result in disciplinary action: